lukewertz/move-search/README.md

 I can also see the possibility of extending such an application to include both personalization and a/b testing, given enough data & usage.

+One other idea I had to create a new content discovery channel was to transform the data set to separate out the year of release and expose that as a facet.
+I think it could be fun to explore movies by year (but the provided data set was overly-specific for this purpose).